gaurangbhatt19/CLI_apithreads/README.md

 `git clone https://github.com/gaurangbhatt19/CLI_apithreads/tree/master/` then delete Windows folder

+`Mac`

+Download Mac files `Content.zip`, de-compress and do `cd MacOS/` then run cli tool using `./cli_apithreads`

 You can add this app to ${PATH} or Environment Variables if you want to run from any folder.

+Also Headers and Payload files can have any paths.
+Just define the path in -headers,-bodyData

 ## Syntax